covidatlas/coronadatascraper/docs/sources.md

 You can also use `datetime.scrapeDateIsAfter()` for more complex customization.

-## Features and population data

-We strive to provide a GeoJSON feature and population number for every location in our dataset.
-When adding a source for a country, we may already have this information and can populate it automatically.
-For smaller regional entities, this information may not be available and has to be added manually.

-### Features

-Features can be specified in three ways: through the `country`, `state` and `county` field, by matching the `longitude` and `latitude` to a particular feature, through the `featureId` field, or through the `feature` field.

-While the first two methods works most of the time, sometimes you will have to rely on `featureId` to help the crawler make the correct guess.
-`featureId` is an object that specifies one or more of the attributes below:

-- `name`
-- `adm1_code`
-- `iso_a2`
-- `iso_3166_2`
-- `code_hasc`
-- `postal`

-We compare the value you specify with the data stored in [world-states-provinces.json](./../coronavirus-data-sources/geojson/world-states-provinces.json)
-(Careful, big file!).
-If we find a match across all the fields you specify, we select the feature.
-There are way way more attributes to use in that file, so make sure to give it a quick glance.

-In case we do not have any geographical information for the location you are trying to scrape, you can provide a GeoJSON feature directly in the `feature` attribute you can return with the scraper.

-If we have a feature for the location, we will calculate a `longitude` and `latitude`.
-You may also specify a custom longitude and latitude by specifying a value in the `coordinates` attribute.

-### Population

-Population can usually be guessed automatically, but if that is not the case, you can provide a population number by returning a value for the `population` field in the returned object of the scraper.

 ## Testing sources

 You should test your source first by running `yarn test`.
 This will perform some basic tests to make sure nothing crashes and the source object is in the correct form.